 Accessible Playground Project

 In 2019, the Kiwanis Club of Tweed and the Municipality of Tweed partnered on a significant initiative to upgrade and add new equipment to the Kiwanis playground in Memorial Park – the Accessible Playground Project.
-We are thrilled to announce that on March 31, 2021 we received funding from the governments of Canada and Ontario under the Canada Infrastructure Program.
-Infrastructure Canada has provided $169,581, and Ontario’s Ministry of Infrastructure has committed an additional $141,176 for the Project.
+We were thrilled to announce that on March 31, 2021 we received funding from the governments of Canada and Ontario under the Canada Infrastructure Program.
+Infrastructure Canada provided $169,581, and Ontario’s Ministry of Infrastructure committed an additional $141,176 for the Project.
 A total of $310,757 in government funding for the Project!

 A sincere thank you to all of the community donors, the governments of Canada and Ontario, and to the Playground Committee (with representatives from the Kiwanis Club of Tweed and the Municipality of Tweed) that have made the Accessible Playground Project a reality!

 While this special project was underway, the Kiwanis Club of Tweed continued to fund other community initiatives.
-All businesses, organizations and individuals who make donations will be acknowledged on signage at the playground, and receive a tax receipt for contributions over $10.
+All businesses, organizations and individuals who make donations will be acknowledged on signage (in preparation) at the playground, and receive a tax receipt for contributions over $10.
 To learn more about the project or to donate, take a look at this fact sheet, or contact the Municipality of Tweed, 255 Metcalf St., Postal Bag 729, Tweed, ON K0K 3J0, 613.478.2535

 Support for Activities, Programs & Organizations